DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Train Driver
+Entry / Progression - Train Driver

 Entry to Iarnrod Eireann is at both school leaver and graduate level.
-Vacancies are advertised Online & on social media and in press for different posts.
+Vacancies are advertised online & on social media and in press for different posts.

 Applicants must meet European Train Driver Licensing requirements with a minimum of nine years full-time education and must be over the age of 20.